GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 ``rock`` is designated as the material in the computational domain.
 Here, Extended Drucker Prager model ``ExtendedDruckerPrager`` is used to simulate the elastoplastic behavior of ``rock``.
 As for the material parameters, ``defaultInitialFrictionAngle``, ``defaultResidualFrictionAngle`` and ``defaultCohesion`` denote the initial friction angle, the residual friction angle, and cohesion, respectively, as defined by the Mohr-Coulomb failure envelope in the :math:`\Sigma` - :math:`\Tau` plane.
-As the residual friction angle ``defaultResidualFrictionAngle`` is larger than the initial one ``defaultInitialFrictionAngle``, the strain hardening model is automatically chosen, whose hardening rate is given as ``defaultHardening="0.01"``.
+As the residual friction angle ``defaultResidualFrictionAngle`` is larger than the initial one ``defaultInitialFrictionAngle``, a  strain hardening model is adopted, whose hardening rate is given as ``defaultHardening="0.01"``.
 If the residual friction angle is set to be less than the initial one, strain weakening will take place.
-And ``defaultDilationRatio="1.0"`` corresponds to an associated flow rule.
+Setting ``defaultDilationRatio="1.0"`` corresponds to an associated flow rule.
 The constitutive parameters such as the density, the bulk modulus, and the shear modulus are specified in the International System of Units.